 - In your Binance exchange account, go to the Withdaw Crypto section and select the coin you wish to withdraw.

-- In the address field, paste your Ledger BSC address, make sure that the BEP20 (BSC) network is selected, and complete the withdrawal.
+- In the address field, paste your Ledger BNB address, make sure that the BEP20 (BNB) network is selected, and complete the withdrawal.

 BEP20 or BEP2?